This article will tell you everything you need to know about what the release of WordPress 5.9 “Joséphine” means for web development.

 6. Global Styles

-Global styles is an FSE system and interface WordPress built to enable you to have control over your website’s aesthetics beyond individual blocks and pages.
+Global styles is an FSE system that’s one of the other main big interfaces that WordPress built for the update.
+This feature enables you to have control over your website’s aesthetics beyond individual blocks and pages.

 They help you change the overall style of your site without having to edit your individual posts and pages.